ActianCorp/integration-platform-docs/docs/_integration-agent/agent-file-folder-listener.md

 These properties are located in (ProgramDataDirectory)/Actian/FileFolderListener/conf/application.properties **OR** /etc/opt/actian/integration-agent/conf/listeners.yml (Linux).

-> **Note For Linux users:**
+> **Note:**
 These directories have automatic clean-out functionality and can flush out the system boot files, so make sure they are isolated from your system folders/files.

 ```
-listener.backup-directory= #The folder where backups of successfully submitted files will be stored.
+#The folder where backups of successfully submitted files will be stored.
+listener.backup-directory= /etc/opt/actian/integration-agent/listener/backup/

-listener.error-directory= #The folder where failed files will be stored, e.g. Exceeded max size, service not running, etc...
+#The folder where failed files will be stored, e.g. Exceeded max size, service not running, etc...
+listener.error-directory= /etc/opt/actian/integration-agent/listener/error/
 ```

 ## Listener Folder Advanced Configuration